smooren-veneta/VenetaRecuitment/Recruitment_usecase/Veneta.Recruitment.ConsumerService/README.md

 * Show all consumers.
 The company also wants you to add some test coverage.

-You can use this solution or create something from scratch you have 6 hours to complete as much as possible.
+You can use this solution or create something from scratch.

 # Api crawler

 ## Objective:
 Create a solution that pulls all the customers and stores it seperatly.

+You have 6 hours to complete as much as possible.